Financial Services — United States · OpenAI Enterprise GPT Agreement · August 2025

 | Exit flexibility | Multi-year lock-in; no early termination | Annual opt-out after Year 1; data portability | Strategic flexibility preserved |

-Key takeaway: Enterprise GenAI contracts are the newest category of high-value software agreements — and they carry all the pricing opacity, lock-in risks, and aggressive vendor positioning of traditional enterprise software, but with less market data for buyers.
+Enterprise GenAI contracts are the newest category of high-value software agreements.
+They carry all the pricing opacity, lock-in risks, and aggressive vendor positioning of traditional enterprise software, but with less market data for buyers.
 Independent pricing benchmarking revealed that the bank's initial proposal was 37% above achievable market rates for comparable volume.
 Negotiation based on benchmark data and contractual best practices delivered $2.5M in savings plus structural protections that limit future cost exposure.

-The bank's AI procurement challenge reflected a problem facing virtually every large enterprise in 2024–2025: generative AI is moving from pilot to production at scale, but the commercial frameworks for buying enterprise AI are immature, opaque, and heavily favourable to vendors.
+The bank's AI procurement challenge reflected a problem facing virtually every large enterprise in 2024 and 2025: generative AI is moving from pilot to production at scale, but the commercial frameworks for buying enterprise AI are immature, opaque, and heavily favourable to vendors.

-The bank's procurement team had decades of experience negotiating Oracle, Microsoft, SAP, and Salesforce contracts — markets with established pricing benchmarks, competitive alternatives, and well-understood negotiation playbooks.
-GenAI was fundamentally different: no published list prices, no standard discount structures, no industry-wide pricing benchmarks, and a vendor market dominated by a single provider (OpenAI) with limited competitive pressure.
-The bank was negotiating in the dark — with no reference point to determine whether the proposed pricing was fair, inflated, or wildly above market.
+The bank's procurement team had decades of experience negotiating Oracle, Microsoft, SAP, and Salesforce contracts.
+Markets with established pricing benchmarks, competitive alternatives, and well-understood negotiation playbooks.
+GenAI was fundamentally different: no published list prices, no standard discount structures, no industry-wide pricing benchmarks, and a vendor market dominated by a single provider with limited competitive pressure.
+The bank was negotiating in the dark.

-OpenAI's initial proposal projected usage volumes based on full deployment across all planned use cases at maximum throughput — essentially pricing as if every customer service interaction, document analysis, compliance workflow, and internal query would run through GPT models from day one.
-In reality, enterprise AI adoption follows a gradual ramp-up curve: pilot → limited production → expanded use cases → full scale.
-The proposal locked the bank into paying for peak usage from the start, regardless of actual adoption speed.
+OpenAI's initial proposal projected usage volumes based on full deployment across all planned use cases at maximum throughput.
+Pricing as if every customer service interaction, document analysis, compliance workflow, and internal query would run through GPT models from day one.
+In reality, enterprise AI adoption follows a gradual ramp-up curve: pilot, limited production, expanded use cases, then full scale.
+The proposal locked the bank into paying for peak usage from the start.

 | Contract Element | Vendor's Proposal | Risk to Bank |